Ethical Supplier Threshold for suppliers

 An example of how the Threshold works

-The invitation to offer requires suppliers to complete the Ethical Supplier Threshold declaration to disclose any previous instances of sham contracting or paying employee wages below the applicable modern award, including failing to pay the employer's superannuation contribution.
+The invitation to offer requires that suppliers complete an Ethical Supplier Threshold declaration.
+This declaration is designed to ensure suppliers disclose any previous instances of having breached the Threshold.

 Contact us